JuliaPhysics/RadiationSpectra.jl/docs/src/man/fitting.md

 ### 1. The Data

 The data will be in form of 1D-Histograms.
-In this example, the histogram is a small subhistogram around a peak in the uncalibratum spectrum of a germanium detector.
+In this example, the histogram is a small subhistogram around a peak in the uncalibrated spectrum of a germanium detector.

 ```@example fitting_hist